RPASDM/RPASDM.github.io/README.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/r4space/r4space.github.io/settings).
+Your Pages site will use the layout and styles from the Jekyll theme you have selected.
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact